YusafOsei-Bonsu/crowdless-front-end-challenge/README.md

 - Initially fetch places for a given user location and time.
 - Display places as markers (images in attachment) with different colors on the map component. (green ⇔ not busy, orange ⇔ busy, red ⇔ very busy).

 First, I set the map to fill the entire viewport.
 Next, I wrote code that located and tracked the user's current location.
+Afterward, using the Fetch API, I made multiple attempts to gather places from the Crowdless API.
+However, what I didn't realise that this was a dummy API; therefore, no responses were being received.
+This was when I proceeded to write the remaining code which would store and display places as icon-based markers on the map (which was guess-work, since I couldn't run the app without the API to provide the locational data).

 ## Tech Stack
 - React Native